iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 should be uncommented too.

+Notice that if you are creating a plugin of *controllers* type, to make the control layer using the output of the controller, the output topic should have the same name of the plugin library.
+For example,
 #### How to include a custom topic in an external project
 To include the set of custom topics of your plugin in another external project
 * include the topics.hpp file in this way